chrismacp/chrismacp.github.io/_posts/2017-10-01-managing-more-microservices.md

 alongside your source code.
 Nice!

 The end result is that we now have 10 job status' to look at instead of 60.
-We also make use of the [wall display plug-in][4] on our large team monitor to make add even more visibility.
+We also make use of the [wall display plug-in][4] on our large team monitor to add even more visibility.